wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-dockerextension.md

 <!--Anchors-->
 [How to use the Docker VM Extension from the Azure Command-line Interface (Azure CLI)]:  /documentation/articles/virtual-machines-docker-with-xplat-cli/  /documentation/articles/virtual-machines-linux-classic-cli-use-docker/ 
 [How to use the Docker VM Extension with the Azure Classic Management Portal]: /documentation/articles/virtual-machines-docker-with-portal/
-[How to Get Started Quickly with Docker in the Azure  Marketplace]  gallery] : /documentation/articles/virtual-machines-docker-ubuntu-quickstart/
+[How to Get Started Quickly with Docker in the Azure Marketplace]: /documentation/articles/virtual-machines-docker-ubuntu-quickstart/
 [Docker and Linux Containers]: #Docker-and-Linux-Containers
 [How to use the Docker VM Extension with Azure]: #How-to-use-the-Docker-VM-Extension-with-Azure
 [Virtual Machine Extensions for Linux and Windows]: #Virtual-Machine-Extensions-For-Linux-and-Windows